adiwg/mdTranslator/README.md

 This will take the input file `input.json` formatted as mdJson and will translate it into sbJson.
 This output is displayed on the console, simply redirect to a file to save the output.

-`bundle exec mdtranlator tranlate input.json -r mdJson -w sbJson`
+`bundle exec mdtranslator translate input.json -r mdJson -w sbJson`

+`bundle exec mdtranslator translate example_mdJson.json -r mdJson -w dcat_us`

 ### Readers